jtrussell/bedecked/README.md

 Copy the contents of `bower_components/decks.js/core`, `bower_components/decks.js/extensions`, and `bower_components/deck.js/themes`
 into their corresponding folder listed above.
-You'll also need to `bower_components/deck.js/jquery-1.7.2.min.js` and `bower_components/deck.js/modernizr.custom.js` in that `vendor` folder - oh and rename `jquery-1.7.2.min.js` to just `jquery.min.js`.
+You'll also need to move `bower_components/deck.js/jquery-1.7.2.min.js` and `bower_components/deck.js/modernizr.custom.js` into that `vendor` folder.
 Whew.
 Now, at long last, you can be blowing people away with your sweet presentations.